UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodora.dumitru1807/index.md

 In addition, i intend to add a buzzer to the whole robot to copy the sound of a honk.
 All of the components will be attached to the skeleton which is a piece of wood with round corners with space for the wheels the hard components and equipped with an on/off button if desired.

+Update: I have connected the motors in this way :

+M1 OUT1 and OUT2;
+M2 OUT3 and OUT4;

 ## Log